gpaux/Mediana/CaseStudy05.md

                             corr = corr.matrix)
 {% endhighlight %}

-These outcome parameter set are then combined within each `Sample` and the sample size per treatment arm ranges between 100 and 120 and is defined in the general set.
+These outcome parameter set are then combined within each `Sample` object and the common sample size per treatment arm ranges between 100 and 120:

 {% highlight R %}
 # Data model